 The Role of Integrative Medicine in Treating CFS

-Integrative medicine can offer a comprehensive approach to treating CFS that goes beyond just symptom management—and which can potentially lead to better clinical outcomes.
+Both functional medicine and integrative medicine can offer a comprehensive approach to treating CFS that goes beyond just symptom management—and which can potentially lead to better clinical outcomes.

 Recognizing that CFS is a multifaceted condition, this approach seeks to address not only the physical symptoms but also the emotional, mental, and social factors that can contribute to the condition.
 It utilizes a broad array of therapeutic interventions to enhance the body's innate healing response, often involving a combination of dietary modifications, herbal supplements, physical therapies, psychological counseling, and lifestyle changes.